osh3276/cynthium/README.md

 ### Workflow

 1. **Load a Site** — In the sidebar, select a preset lunar site (e.g. *Haworth*, *Shackleton rim*, *Nobile rim 1*).
-A 20 m/px elevation tile loads automatically.
+A 20 m/px elevation tile loads automatically, and the display updates immediately.
-2. **Select a Map Layer** — Switch between visualisations: elevation, slope, hillshade, solar illumination, meteor flux, or temperature.
+2. **Select a Map Layer** — Use the layer manager to toggle layer visibility and reorder layers.
+Switching the active layer or preset updates the map automatically.
 3. **Plan a Path** — Click on the 2D map to place start and goal points, then click *Autopath*.
 The optimal route is overlaid on the map.
 You can tune pathfinding with weights for slope, sun, meteor flux, and temperature, and